Adversarially Robust PAC Learnability of Real-Valued Functions: Robust Regression

+We construct an adversarially robust sample compression scheme of a size determined by the fat-shattering dimension of the function class.
+Recall that uniform convergence does not necessarily hold.
+Instead, we derive generalization from sample compression bounds. \paragraph{Proof overview and algorithm outline.} The complete proof is in \cref{app:lp-regression}.
+We follow the steps in \cref{alg:lp-regression-highvote}. \begin{enumerate} [leftmargin=0.4cm] \item We start with computing a robust empirical risk minimizer (ERM) $h^\star$ on $S$ for the $\ell_p$ robust loss, $p\in [1,\infty]$.
+This defines the target loss we are aiming for at any point in $S$.
+In other words, the robust loss of $h^\star$ on $(x,y)$ defines a \emph{cutoff} $\psi(x,y)$ and our goal is to construct a predictor with a loss of $\psi(x,y)^p+\epsilon$ for any $(x,y)\in S$, which means that this predictor is an approximate robust ERM.
+In order to derive generalization, we cannot rely on uniform convergence.
+Instead, our predictor is based on a sample compression scheme from which we can generalize.

-(1) We start with inflating the training set by including all possible perturbations (whenever the same perturbation is mapped to more than one input, we assign the label of the the input with the smallest index).
-We call this set $S_\cU$.
+\item Inflate the training set by including all possible perturbations.
+Whenever the same perturbation is mapped to more than one input, we assign the label of the input with the smallest index to prevent ambiguity.
+We denote this set by $S_\cU$.